-For decades, some have dismissed Plymouth as sprawling and ugly, pointing to architectural eyesores and sometimes palpable poverty.
-But the arrival of two celebrity chefs (Hugh Fearnley-Whittingstall and Gary Rhodes) and on-going waterfront regeneration begs a rethink.
-Yes, the city (an important Royal Naval port) suffered WWII bomb damage, and today it's still sometimes more gritty than pretty, but Plymouth is also packed with possibilities.
-You can swim in an art deco lido, tour a gin distillery, learn to kayak, roam an aquarium, take a boat trip across the bay, then see a top-class theatre show and party till dawn.
-And the ace in the pack?
-Plymouth Hoe – a café-dotted, wide grassy headland offering captivating views of a boat-studded bay.
+For decades, some have dismissed Plymouth as sprawling and ugly, pointing to its architectural eyesores and sometimes palpable poverty.
+But the arrival of high-profile chefs Hugh Fearnley-Whittingstall and Mitch Tonks and an ongoing waterfront regeneration begs a rethink.
+Yes the city, an important Royal Naval port, suffered heavy WWII bomb damage, and even today it can appear more gritty than pretty, but Plymouth is also packed with possibilities for visitors: swim in an art deco lido, tour a gin distillery, learn to SUP, kayak and sail, roam an aquarium, take a boat trip across the bay, then see a top-class theatre show and party till dawn.
+And the aces in the pack?
+The history-rich Barbican district and Plymouth Hoe – a cafe-dotted, wide, grassy headland offering captivating views of a boat-studded bay.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Plymouth.